collocations.org

 reforms that are intended to reshape Italian politics

-POLITICS + VERB
+politics + VERB

-dominate sth
+dominate sth, drive sth, motivate sth

 In their world politics dominates everything.